Multimodal Chain-of-Thought Reasoning in Language Models: Experiments

 \subsection{Dataset}

-Our method is evaluated on the ScienceQA benchmark \citep{lu2022learn}.
-ScienceQA is the first large-scale multimodal science question dataset that annotates the answers with detailed lectures and explanations.
-It contains 21k multimodal multiple choice questions with rich domain diversity across 3 subjects, 26 topics, 127 categories, and 379 skills.
-The benchmark dataset is split into training, validation, and test splits with 12726, 4241, and 4241 examples, respectively.
+Our method is evaluated on the ScienceQA \citep{lu2022learn} and A-OKVQA \citep{schwenk2022okvqa} benchmark datasets.
+We choose those datasets because they are latest multimodal reasoning benchmarks with annotated reasoning chains.
+ScienceQA is a large-scale multimoda science question dataset with annotated lectures and explanations.
+It contains 21$k$ multimodal multiple choice questions with rich domain diversity across 3 subjects, 26 topics, 127 categories, and 379 skills.
+There are 12$k$, 4$k$, and 4$k$ questions in the training, validation, and test splits, respectively.
+A-OKVQA is a knowledge-based visual question answering benchmark, which has 25$k$ questions requiring a broad base of commonsense and world knowledge to answer.
+It has 17$k$/1$k$/6$k$ questions for train/val/test.
+As A-OKVQA provides multiple-choice and direct answer evaluation settings, we use the multiple-choice setting to keep consistency with ScienceQA.